xDidntPot/GanjaPractice/README.md

 # Ganja
-A simple but scalable FFA Practice Core featuring one Game Mode.
+A simple but scalable FFA Practice Core featuring one Game Mode & Vasar PvP aspects.
 An example of this Plugin can be found in-game at **ganja.bet:19132**!

 The purpose of this Core is to provide the community with a decent template for making a pot server.
 There are little to no good examples let alone any at all.
 It has most of Vasar's PvP aspects, back from before it closed.
 Everything is hard-coded to promote actual use and change of the Core so there's some variety in the community.